 - Miradouro do Guindaste in Faial is the spot that you see on the header photo of this article.
 Do we need to say more?

 - Ponta de São Lourenzo is one of Madeira’s most stunning cliff sides and therefore also very popular with tourists.
 However, we thought it was worth it and if you come late afternoon, it won’t be too crowded.

-- Achada do Marques is a tiny village that is only accesible by foot and surrounded by green mountains.
+- Achada do Marques is a tiny place in the village of São Jorge that is only accesible by foot and surrounded by green mountains.
 We got this tip from a local, so this is off the beaten track!